Baby, Please Don't Go: Later blues and R&B recordings

 Big Joe Williams' various recordings inspired other blues musicians to record their interpretations of the song and it became a blues standard.
-Early examples include Papa Charlie McCoy as "Tampa Kid" (1936), Leonard "Baby Doo" Caston (1939), Lightnin' Hopkins (1947), John Lee Hooker (1949), and Big Bill Broonzy (1952).
+Early examples include Papa Charlie McCoy as "Tampa Kid" (1936), Leonard "Baby Doo" Caston (1939), Lightnin' Hopkins — called "Back to New Orleans" (1947), John Lee Hooker (1949), and Big Bill Broonzy (1952).
 By the early 1950s, the song was reworked in contemporary musical styles, with an early rhythm and blues/jump blues version by Billy Wright (1951), a harmonized doo-wop version by the Orioles (a number eight R&B hit in 1952), and an Afro-Cuban-influenced rendition by Rose Mitchell (1954).
 Mose Allison recorded the tune in his jazz-blues piano style for the album Transfiguration of Hiram Brown (1960).

 In 1953, Muddy Waters recast the song as a Chicago-blues ensemble piece with Little Walter and Jimmy Rogers.
 Chess Records originally issued the single with the title "Turn the Lamp Down Low", although the song is also referred to as "Turn Your Lamp Down Low", "Turn Your Light Down Low", or "Baby Please Don't Go".
 He regularly played the song, several performances were recorded.
 Live versions appear on Muddy Waters at Newport 1960 and on Live at the Checkerboard Lounge, Chicago 1981 with members of the Rolling Stones.
 AllMusic critic Bill Janovitz cites the influence of Waters' adaptation:

+Moses Allison recorded a jazzy version on his album Mose Allison Takes To the Hills (Epic, 1962).

-Van Morrison and Them rendition
+Van Morrison and Them version

 "Baby Please Don't Go" was one of the earliest songs recorded by Them, fronted by a 19-year-old Van Morrison.
 Their rendition of the song was derived from a version recorded by John Lee Hooker in 1949 as "Don't Go Baby".
 Hooker's song later appeared on a 1959 album, Highway of Blues, which Van Morrison heard and felt was "something really unique and different" with "more soul" than he had previously heard.